CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 ![id_card](/img/id_card.png)

-_ID Card digitalization_
+_ID Card digitilization_
 _Image credit: Nanonets-ID Card Digitization and Information Extraction)_

 For GCN, a graph convolution operation produces the normalized sum of the node features of neighbors.

-Different network configurations in GCN include Spectral and Spatial Convolutions (spacial GCN are also called message passing neural networks as they rely on aggregating feature information from neighbors).
+Different network configurations in GCN include Spectral and Spatial Convolutions (spacial GCN are also called _message passing neural networks_ as they rely on aggregating feature information from neighbors).

 ## Graph Attention Network

-Graph Attention Network (GAT) is a variant of Graph Convolutional Network that uses the attention mechanism for feature dependent and structure free normalization.
+Graph Attention Network (GAT) is a variant of Graph Convolutional Network that uses the _attention mechanism_ for feature dependent and structure free normalization.
 This helps in representing the graphs better.

 ![gat](/img/gat.png)

 _Image credit: https://docs.dgl.ai/en/0.4.x/tutorials/models/1_gnn/9_gat.html_

-In GAT, Additive Attention with Softmax Normalization is used for finding the attention weights (unlike Dot Product Attention of Transformers).
+In GAT, _Additive Attention with Softmax Normalization_ is used for finding the attention weights (unlike Dot Product Attention of Transformers).

-Classification of CORA Dataset (citation network) can be done with the help of Graph Attention Network built with the framework of DGL.
+Classification of _CORA dataset_ (citation network) can be done with the help of Graph Attention Network built with the framework of DGL.

 ![cora](/img/cora.png)